EkenoSamson/Learning-Robots/README.md

 ## **Notes**
 - Ensure the Robomimic and Robosuite repositories are cloned and set up as per their documentation.
 This project does not include their code to avoid plagiarism, per the instructor’s guidelines.
-- The `square_experiment/` directory has been removed as it was unused, in compliance with the deliverable requirements.
 - All scripts assume the dataset paths are correctly set.
 Adjust paths in scripts or configs if your dataset is located elsewhere.